magdi14/Zeff/README.md

 <img src="https://bit.ly/3aregLh" width="200" height="200">

-A simple MVC structure with node.js, it makes building REST API's very easy for those guys who have experience in Laravel/Lumen projects structure. also it prevents the developer from writing an unreadable, unstructured, difficult-to-maintain source code `spaghetti-code` which's a problem i faced when i first started coding with node.js.
+A simple MVC structure with node.js, it makes building RESTful API's very handy for those guys who have experience in Laravel/Lumen projects structure. also it prevents the developer from writing an unreadable, unstructured, difficult-to-maintain source code `spaghetti-code` which's a problem i faced when i first started coding with node.js. and it's a good template for a quick start of personal projects.

 ## Getting Started
 You can start using zeff structure via multiple ways: